v12-security/pocs/qemu/README.md

 ## Credit

 Found with V12 by Aaron Esau of the V12 security team.
+The weaponized PoC (qemu escape) was prepared by [@xia0o0o0o](https://xia0.sh/).